Get

 Almost all dogs bark or make some sort of noise.
 Dogs bark to communicate and express themselves, like when they want to communicate a need or alert you to something.
 Some dogs have more tolerable barks than others, but that will depend on your preference.

-Dogs can have high-pitched and yappy barks, or they can have deep and drawn-out barks that are guaranteed to catch your attention.
-Dogs that don’t bark much aren’t necessarily classified by how their barks sound, but more by how often and for how long they bark.
+Dogs can have high-pitched and yappy barks or deep and drawn-out barks that are guaranteed to catch your attention.
+Dogs that don’t bark much aren’t necessarily classified by how their barks sound but more by how often and for how long they bark.

 The 9 Dog Breeds That Don’t Bark